 Made NDP policy/map NDP review policy/map Modification Does the Modification materially affect the policy/plan?
-Policy 7, Building Policy SUT16, PROPOSALS SHOULD BE DESIGNED SO AS TO PROTECT AND Yes.
-This is because the policy has been design Building design ENHANCE THE DISTINCTIVE CHARACTER AND APPEARANCE replaced by policy SUT16.
-OF THE VILLAGE AND RURAL AREAS OF THE PARISH.
+Policy 7, Building design Policy SUT16, Building design PROPOSALS SHOULD BE DESIGNED SO AS TO PROTECT AND ENHANCE THE DISTINCTIVE CHARACTER AND APPEARANCE OF THE VILLAGE AND RURAL AREAS OF THE PARISH.
 REGARD SHOULD BE HAD TO THE ESTABLISHED BUILT, NATURAL AND HISTORIC CHARACTERISTICS AND THE WIDER TOWNSCAPE AND LANDSCAPE CONTEXTS.
-Policy 8, Open Policy SUT14, LAND AT THE OLD POST OFFICE ORCHARD AND WEST OF No. Only minor changes are proposed including spaces Local Green UPPER HOUSE FARM IS IDENTIFIED AS LOCAL GREEN to add site references to the existing Local Space and public SPACE.
-THE FOLLOWING SITES AS SHOWN ON PLAN 6 ARE Green Spaces and to refer to Plan 6. open space DESIGNATED AS LOCAL GREEN SPACE: LGS1: LAND AT THE OLD POST OFFICE ORCHARD LGS2: LAND WEST OF UPPER HOUSE FARM.
+Yes.
+This is because the policy has been replaced by policy SUT16.
+Policy 8, Open spaces Policy SUT14, Local Green Space and public open space LAND AT THE OLD POST OFFICE ORCHARD AND WEST OF UPPER HOUSE FARM IS IDENTIFIED AS LOCAL GREEN SPACE.
+THE FOLLOWING SITES AS SHOWN ON PLAN 6 ARE DESIGNATED AS LOCAL GREEN SPACE: LGS1: LAND AT THE OLD POST OFFICE ORCHARD LGS2: LAND WEST OF UPPER HOUSE FARM.
 DEVELOPMENT OF LOCAL GREEN SPACES WILL NOT BE PERMITTED UNLESS VERY SPECIAL CIRCUMSTANCES ARISE WHICH OUTWEIGH THE NEED FOR PROTECTION.
 PROPOSALS THAT WOULD RESULT IN THE LOSS OF PUBLIC OPEN SPACES SHOWN ON PLAN 6 WILL NOT BE PERMITTED UNLESS IT CAN BE SATISFACTORILY DEMONSTRATED THAT THE OPEN SPACE IS SURPLUS TO REQUIREMENTS, IS REPLACED BY EQUIVALENT OR BETTER PROVISION IN TERMS OF QUANTITY AND QUALITY IN A SUITABLE LOCATION OR THE DEVELOPMENT IS FOR ALTERNATIVE SPORTS OR RECREATIONAL PROVISION, THE NEEDS FOR WHICH CLEARLY OUTWEIGH THE LOSS.
-THE LOCAL GREEN
+THE LOCAL GREEN No. Only minor changes are proposed including to add site references to the existing Local Green Spaces, to refer to Plan 6 and an adjustment to ensure that the northern boundary of LGS2 is correctly mapped.